obe1datt/notes/DFIR/Windows.md

-hives conatins user information tow other hives are conatins user information the user profile are stored in C:\Users\<username>\ and the hives 1- NTUSER.DAT are mounted in HKEY_CURRENT_USER
+hives conatins user information tow other hives are conatins user information the user profile are stored in C:\Users\<username>\ and the hives

+1- NTUSER.DAT are mounted in HKEY_CURRENT_USER

 2- USERCLASS.DAT are mounted in HKEY_CUREENT_USER/Software/CLASSLESS

 the USERCLASS.DAT are stored in C:\Users\<username>\AppData\Local\Microsoft\Windows

+the NATUSER.DAT are stored  C:\Users\<username>\

+other important file and hive it is tje AMchace.hve this file save information on program where recently run on the system

+Transaction Logs and Backups
+The transaction log for each hive is stored as a .LOG file in the same directory as the hive itself.
+It has the same name as the registry hive, but the extension is .LOG.
+For example, the transaction log for the SAM hive will be located in C:\Windows\System32\Config in the filename SAM.LOG.
+Sometimes there can be multiple transaction logs as well.
+In that case, they will have .LOG1, .LOG2 etc.
+, as their extension.
+It is prudent to look at the transaction logs as well when performing registryforensic

+These are the backups of the registry hives located in the C:\Windows\System32\Config directory.
+These hives are copied to the C:\Windows\System32\Config\RegBack directory every ten days.
+It might be an excellent place to look if you suspect that some registry keys might have been deleted/modified recently.